-This is a hands on role and helps to assist the running of the veterinary practise and responds to a varied amount of responsibilities.
+This is a hands-on role and helps to assist the running of the veterinary practice and responds to a varied amount of responsibilities.
 This can include: the care and treatment of animals, feeding, handling, cleaning, and administrating medication.

 A fully qualified veterinary nursing assistant will work closely with other qualified staff including senior veterinary nurses, veterinary surgeons, and vet staff.

-The Level 2 Diploma for Veterinary Nursing Assistants course is the relevant Ofqual approved training for a veterinary career in the UK.
+The Level 2 Diploma for Veterinary Nursing Assistants qualification is the relevant Ofqual approved training for a veterinary career in the UK.

-The Level 3 Veterinary Practice Receptionist Diploma is the relevant course for this career.
+The Veterinary Practice Receptionist Diploma is the relevant course for this career.

-It is required that you have evidence of at least five A-C GCSE qualifications Or the Ofqual regulated Level 2 Diploma for Veterinary Nursing Assistants as it is a good foundation to start with before embarking in full veterinary training.
+It is required that you have evidence of at least five 4-9/A-C GCSE qualifications or the Ofqual regulated Level 2 Diploma for Veterinary Nursing Assistants as it is a good foundation to start with before embarking on full veterinary training.

-The responsibilities of a Veterinary Nurse involve the care and rehabilitation of injured and sick animals of all shapes and sizes.
-It includes a considerable amount of responsibility by carrying out minor medical procedures, administrating drugs, supporting pet carers, giving out medical advice, diagnosing conditions and managing veterinary staff and providing various amounts of administrative tasks.
+The responsibilities of a veterinary nurse involve the care and rehabilitation of injured and sick animals of all shapes and sizes.
+It includes a considerable amount of responsibility including carrying out minor medical procedures, administrating drugs, supporting pet carers, giving out medical advice, diagnosing conditions managing veterinary staff and providing various amounts of administrative tasks.

-The current Level 3 Veterinary Nursing Diploma takes around three years to complete and is available to study with the Royal College of Veterinary Surgeon’s (RCVS).
+The current Level 3 Veterinary Nursing Diploma takes around three years to complete and is available to study with the Royal College of Veterinary Surgeon's (RCVS).
 A good starting point before committing to this type of veterinary training is to start with the Ofqual regulated Level 2 Diploma for Veterinary Nursing Assistants.
-The aim of the Level 2 Ofqual regulated qualification is to prepare students before they commit to a role in veterinary Training.
-This course helps you gain practical skills by working directly with animals, as well as customer services and retail.
+The aim of the Level 2 Ofqual regulated qualification is to prepare students before they commit to veterinary training.
+This qualification helps you gain practical skills by working directly with animals, as well as customer services and retail.

 Hydrotherapy is also a good form of exercise used for animals with weight issues and can assist with their overall wellbeing.

 To become a fully qualified animal hydrotherapist, you will need an Ofqual regulated qualification.
-The Level 3 Diploma in Hydrotherapy for Small Animals is the entry level course necessary to work as an animal hydrotherapist.
+The Level 3 Diploma in Small Animal Hydrotherapy is the entry level qualification necessary to work as an animal hydrotherapist.

 Veterinary surgeons have broad responsibility and undergo extensive training to perform medical and surgical procedures on every type of animal, including pets, wildlife and zoo animals.